 The Municipality does not have a central water or public sewer system, as such almost all development uses on-site systems.
-All public roads in the municipality are owned and maintained by the Province of Prince Edward Island.
-However, there are more than 80 kilometres of private roads, 41 kilometres unpaved, within the municipality, most of which are not built or maintained to public standards.
+All public roads in the Municipality are owned and maintained by the Province of Prince Edward Island (the "Province").
+However, there are more than 80 kilometres of private roads within the Municipality, 41 kilometres of which are unpaved and most of which are not built or maintained to public standards.